morganjwilliams/pyrolite/docs/source/usage/eg/plotting/parallel.rst

 .. image:: ../../../_static/parallel_default.png
    :width: 50%
    :align: center
+   :alt: Minimal example of a parallel coordinate plot for a simple dataset.

 By rescaling this using the mean and standard deviation, we can account for scale differences between variables: